neptune-ai/docs/docs/python-api/tutorials/get-started.rst

 Run Python script
 -----------------
 Save script below as ``minimal-example.py`` and run it like any other Python file: ``python minimal-example.py``.
-You will see link to the experiment printed to the stdout.
+You will see a link to the experiment printed to the stdout.

 .. tip::
-    Make sure that you change ``USERNAME/sandbox`` (line 4 in the snippet below), to your username, that you picked at registration.
+    Make sure that you change ``USERNAME/sandbox`` (line 4 in the snippet below), to your username, that you selected at registration.

 .. code:: Python